bright-tools/ccsm/docs/build_and_code.md

 Currently I use Visual Studio 2019 on Windows and GCC on [Ubuntu Bionic Beaver](http://releases.ubuntu.com/18.04/) for builds.

-Follow the instructions up to the point where you have checked out Clang, then open the file `llvm\tools\clang\tools\CMakeLists.txt` and add the following lines:
+Follow the instructions up to the point where you have checked out the LLVM project, then open the file `llvm-project\clang\tools\CMakeLists.txt` and add the following lines:

     set(CCSM_DIR F:/WORK/GIT/CCSM/)